-In 2020, the pair developed a cross-genre audio work, music video, and VR documentary which was exhibited at the Come Alive exhibition in Utrecht in 2022.
+Another work in the series is Perimeter, a cross-genre audio work, music video, and VR documentary which was exhibited at the Come Alive exhibition in Utrecht in 2022.
 The work poses the question: what does it feel like to understand oneself as “just outside” and yet also “just barely inside” an identity, a concept, a philosophy, a group, a family, a home, a situation, a gathering.
 The project featured Berlin-based performers Mmakgosi Kgabi, Martini Cherry Furter and Simon(è) Jaikiriuma Paetau and was supported by Musicboard Berlin.

 In 2019 they premiered their stage show knowbody at Studio Я – Maxim Gorki Theater, choreographed and directed a group of contemporary dancers called Clusterfuck for Peaches’ epic stage revue, “There’s Only One Peach with the Hole in the Middle.”
 HYENAZ have also created award-winning sound design for theatrical works by Sivan Ben Yishai including Verdienst Dein Krieg: 8 Soldiers Moonsick at Maxim Gorki Theatre and “Unsere Stadt aus Vogelaugen / Eine Blutung im Dunkeln” atMünchner Kammerspiele and TD Berlin.